 Edible forest gardens typically include a diverse inter-planting of edible perennial species such as fruits, berries, nuts, perennial and self-seeding annual vegetables and herbs, mushrooms, and, if desired, small livestock such as bees, poultry and other animals.
 But forest gardens can also include many other yields such as medicinal plants, coppicing plants like willow or dogwood, plants for a wide range of crafting activities, flower production, harvestable timber species, perennial plants for bio-fuel production, and beautiful spaces for relaxation, recreation, learning and retreat.

-From a small urban yard, to a community space, to a large acreage or farm, forest gardens can be designed for any scale and context.
-While many edible forest gardens are intended for the self-sufficiency and pleasure for those who live among them, others are also designed to create a surplus of yields that can generate income and livelihood.
-Common to all forest gardens, however, is the careful design that locates all species in positive relationship to eachother, thus establishing a living ecological system that will become largely self-sustaining and regenerating long into the future.
+From a small urban yard, to a community space, to a large acreage or farm, food forests can be designed for any scale and context.
+While many food forests are intended for the self-sufficiency and pleasure for those who live among them, others are also designed to create a surplus of yields that can generate income and livelihood.
+Common to all forest gardens, however, is the careful design that locates all species in positive relationship to each other, thus establishing a living ecological system that will become largely self-sustaining and regenerating long into the future.

 We can support you in the development